Cancer Stem Cell Markers

 Hematological cancers (blood cancers) arise in the blood-forming tissues, such as bone marrow, lymph nodes, and lymphatic system.
 Examples of hematologic cancer include leukemia, lymphoma, and multiple myeloma.

 Since these tissues are all intimately connected through both the circulatory and the immune system, a disease affecting one system will often affect the other as well, making myeloproliferation (leukemias) and lymphoproliferation (lymphomas) closely related and often overlapping conditions.

 The more aggressive forms of hematopoietic and lymphoid tissue diseases require treatment with chemotherapy, radiotherapy, immunotherapy and, in some cases, a bone marrow transplant.

-Acute (AML) and chronic (CML) myeloid leukemia, are cancers of the myeloid line of blood cells, characterized by the rapid growth of abnormal cells that build up in the bone marrow and blood and interfere with normal blood cells production.
-AML progresses rapidly into CML becoming fatal within weeks or months if left untreated.
+Acute (AML) and chronic (CML) myeloid leukemia are cancers of the myeloid line of blood cells, characterized by the rapid growth of abnormal cells that build up in the bone marrow and blood and interfere with normal blood cell production.
+AML progresses rapidly into CML, becoming fatal within weeks or months if left untreated.

 1. CSC markers in leukemia